-5. WATER QUANTITY
+WATER QUANTITY

-Continuous monitoring of flow rates from supply wells into the treatment system and from the facility into the distribution system is required by O.Reg.
+Continuous monitoring of flow rates from supply wells into the treatment system and from the Water Treatment Facility into the distribution system is required by O.Reg.
 170/03.
-The Municipal Drinking Water License and Permit to Take Water issued by the MECP regulate the amount of water that can be utilized over a given time period.
-A summary of the 2021 flows are provided in the Table below and presented graphically in Appendix B.
+The Municipal Drinking Water License and Permit to Take Water (PTTW) issued by the MECP regulate the amount of water that can be utilized over a given time period.
+A summary of the 2022 flows are provided in the table below and presented graphically in Appendix B.